A patio awning and patio furniture; photo courtesy Lilsarahp.

 Stone comes in a wide range of colors and sizes, which presents many design options.
 Commonly chosen stones are river rock, flagstone, and cobblestone.
 Similar to brick, you can create a one-of-a-kind patio that is easily added onto or repaired.

-Many people prefer it for its natural look, ruggedness, and ability to work in formal or informal settings.
+Quite a few homeowners prefer it for its natural look, ruggedness, and ability to work in formal or informal settings.
 The downsides are that it's sometimes uneven, and weeds and grass can easily grown between the cracks.
+This problem can be controlled with the regular application of grass or brush killer but please do not opt for Round-Up due to health risks.
+A better choice is agricultural grade vinegar--it is safe for children and pets.

 Like brick, you can lay stone using either mortar or a dry-laying method; however the dry method is likely easier for DIYers since it gives you time to tinker with the stones without worrying about the mortar drying.

-No matter which method you choose, having well-compacted, even ground is crucial, and you must repack the ground after every layer you add (sand, gravel, etc.).
+No matter which method you choose, having well-compacted, even ground is critical, and you have to repack the ground after every layer of substrate you add (sand, gravel, etc.).

-There might be some unevenness in the patio (if youre going for a rustic look); however, it should not be from bumpy ground (which can cause stones to crack), but only from the different thicknesses and shapes of the rocks.
+There might be some unevenness in the patio (especially if youre aiming for that rustic look); however, keep in mind that it should not be from bumpy ground (which can cause stones to crack), but only from the different thicknesses and shapes of the rocks.
+Always be sure that you dont introduce a tripping hazard.

 A wooden patio is essentially a ground-level deck and is preferable to those whod rather build than dig (although there is some digging involved), and generally like the look and feel of wood.